Italian Fig Cookies (cuccidati)

 Decoration (Royal icing)

-• 1 pasteurised egg white (medium size), at room temperature
+• 1 pasteurised egg white (from a large egg), at room temperature

 • 1 cup (approx 120-130 grams) powdered sugar (icing sugar if you're in the UK)